-Integrative Systems for Community Memory Effective community memory relies on integration.
+Effective community memory relies on integration.
 Tools for representing design artifacts and other work tasks must be related to rich repositories of information that can be brought to bear when needed.
 Communication about artifacts under development should be tied to that artifact so they retain their context of significance and their association with each other.
 Also, members of the community of practice must be integrated with each other in ways that allow something one member learned in the past to be delivered to other members when they need it in the future.
-One model for such integration-on an individual level-is the human brain, which stores a wealth of memories over a lifetime of experience, thought, and learning in a highly interrelated associative network that permits effective recall based on subjective relevance.
+One model for such integration-on an individual level-is the human brain, which stores a wealth of memories over a lifetime of experience, thought and learning in a highly inter-related associative network that permits effective recall based on subjective relevance.
 This-and not the traditional model of computer memory as an array of independent bits of objective information-is the model that must be extended to community memories.

 Of course, we want to implement community memories using computer memory.
-Perhaps the most important goal is integration to allow the definition of associations and other interrelationships.
-For instance, in a system using perspectives (like those to be discussed in the section below on Perspectives on Shared, Evolving Knowledge Construction), it is necessary for all information to be uniformly structured with indications of perspective and linking relationships.
+Perhaps the most important goal is integration, in order to allow the definition of associations and other inter-relationships.
+For instance, in a system using perspectives, like those to be discussed in section 4, it is necessary for all information to be uniformly structured with indications of perspective and linking relationships.
 A traditional way to integrate information in a computer system is with a relational database.
 This allows associations to be established among arbitrary data.
-It also provides mechanisms like structured query language (SQL) queries to retrieve information based on specifications in a rather comprehensive language.
+It also provides mechanisms like SQL queries to retrieve information based on specifications in a rather comprehensive language.
 Integrating all the information of a design environment in a unified database makes it possible to build bridges from the current task representation to any other information.
 Certainly, object-oriented or hybrid databases and distributed systems that integrate data on multiple computers can provide the same advantages.
 Nor does an underlying query language like SQL have to be exposed to users; front-end interfaces can be much more graphical and domain-oriented (Buckingham Shum, 1998).

 Communities themselves must also be integrated.
 The Web provides a convenient technology for integrating the members of a community of practice, even if they are physically dispersed or do not share a homogeneous computer platform.
-In particular, intranets are Web networks designed for communication within a specific community rather than worldwide.
+In particular, intranets are Web sites designed for communication within a specific community rather than world-wide.
 WebNet, for instance, is intranet-based software that we prototyped for LAN management communities.
 It includes a variety of communication media as well as community memory repositories and collaborative productivity tools.
-It is discussed later in this section.
+It will be discussed later in this section.